 Printable Poster PDF

 “The Big Picture: Structural Racism, Equity & Intersectionality”

-Rinku Sen is the president and executive director of Race Forward: The Center for Racial Justice Innovation and the publisher of the award-winning news site Colorlines.
-Race Forward brings systemic analysis and an innovative approach to complex […]
+Rinku Sen, president and executive director of Race Forward: The Center for Racial Justice Innovation and the publisher of the award-winning news site Colorlines, will speak on the UO campus on June 6.
+She will deliver a talk […]